Kamayurá language: Consonants

+The tap will be written r below.

 Morphology

 Kamayurá is one of the few languages in the world with two mechanisms for causation that differ in how involved the causer is in the action.
 The prefix mo- indicates that the causer was not involved in the activity ("he stopped in the canoe when he was outside it") while the prefix (e)ro- expresses that it was involved ("he stopped in the canoe when he was inside it").
 This is common in general in the languages of the Tupian stock, and both causatives have been posited to exist in Proto-Tupian.

 In the Kamayurá language, affixes, clitics, order of constituents, postpositions, derivational processes and certain particles are all needed in order to express the syntactic and semantic functions of the noun.